-Introduction
+Introduction:

 The climate crisis and rising sea levels are impacting California's coastal and inland waterways now.
 Likely impacts to the lease premises include, but are not limited to, sea level rise, saltwater intrusion, prolonged drought, extreme heat, and changes to the intensity and timing of precipitation events.
 These impacts can exacerbate natural hydrological processes such as erosion, scour, and sedimentation.
-These impacts may affect the existing deck, boat dock, ramp, personal watercraft float, two-pile dolphin, and bank protection (seawall and riprap), subject to the proposed lease, located on Steamboat Slough.
+These impacts may affect existing structures subject to the proposed lease, located on Sheep Slough.

-DATA & PROJECTIONS
+DATA & PROJECTIONS:

 Water levels in tidally-influenced rivers will rise as sea levels rise.
 The California Ocean Protection Council updated the State of California Sea Level Rise Guidance in 2024 to provide a synthesis of the best available science on sea level rise projections and rates for multiple emissions scenarios.
-Commission staff evaluated the "intermediate-high" and "high" scenarios due to the vulnerability and exposure of the lease location and the continued global reliance on fossil fuels.
-The San Francisco tide gauge was used for the projected sea level rise scenario for the region, as listed in Table 1.
+Commission staff evaluated the "intermediate" scenario due to the lower vulnerability and exposure of the lease location and the adaptability of the pilings.
+The San Francisco tide gauge was used for the projected sea level rise scenario for the region], as listed in Table 1.